h-shukla/Random-wikipedia-aritcle/README.md

 # Random-wikipedia-article
-**This script randomly fetches a wikipedia article and gives you preview in the console and also gives you the option to open it in the browser**
+**This script randomly fetches a wikipedia article and gives you preview in the console and also gives you the option to open it in your default browser**

 # To run the script
 ## Install requirements